 Special problems assigned by the instructor with consent of the head of the Department.

-2102611 Medical Instrumentation 3(3-0-9) Condition : Consent of Faculty
+2102611 Medical Instrumentation 3(3-0-9)

 Basic concepts of medical instrumentation; origin and characteristic of medical signal, its processing and analysis; medical imaging system; therapeutic devices and concepts of smart healthcare systems and devices.